mattboan/express-jwt-react/README.md

 ## Dependencies

-To get install all of the dependencies enter this in the terminal within the root of this projects directory:
+Install all of the dependencies enter this in the terminal within the root of this projects directory:

 ```
 npm install